-The dose must be individualized and reduced when IM midazolam is administered to patients with chronic obstructive pulmonary disease, other higher risk surgical midazolam should be injected patients, patients 60 or more years of age, and patients deep in a large muscle mass. who have received concomitant narcotics or other CNS depressants (see ADVERSE REACTIONS).
-In a study of patients 60 years or older, who did not receive concomitant administration of narcotics, 2 to 3 mg (0.02 to 0.05 mg/ kg) of midazolam produced adequate dosing during the pre-operative period.
-The dose of 1 mg IM midazolan may suffice for some older patients if the anticipated intensity and duration of sedation is less critical.
-As with any potential respiratory depressant, these patients require observation for signs of cardiorespiratory depression after receiving IM midazolam Onset is within 15 minutes, peaking at 30 to 60 minutes.
-It can be administered concomitantly with atropine sulfate or should always be titrated slowly; administer over at least 2 dosage must be individualized and titrated.
-Midazolam but may also vary independent of these factors. (see scopolamine hydrochloride and reduced doses of narcotics INTRAVENOUSLY obstruction/hypoventilation).
+The dose must be individualized and reduced when IM to impair memory of midazolam is administered to patients with chronic perioperative events). obstructive pulmonary disease, other higher risk surgical patients, patients 60 or more years of age, and patients who For intramuscular use, have received concomitant narcotics or other CNS depressants midazolam should be injected deep in a large muscle mass.

+(see ADVERSE REACTIONS).
+In a study of patients 60 years or older, who did not receive concomitant administration of narcotics, 2 to 3 mg (0.02 to 0.05 mg/kg) of midazolam produced adequate sedation during the pre-operative period.
+The dose of 1 mg IM midazolam may suffice for some older patients if the anticipated intensity and duration of sedation is less critical.
+As with any potential respiratory depressant, these patients require observation for signs of cardiorespiratory depression after receiving IM midazolam always be titrated slowly; administer over at least 2 minutes and allow an additional 2 or more minutes to fully evaluate the sedative effect.
+Individual response will vary with age,

+Onset is within 15 minutes, peaking at 30 to 60 minutes.
+It can be administered concomitantly with atropine sulfate or scopolamine hydrochloride and reduced doses of narcotics.